webmeier/learnjs/outlines/outline5.md

     11. Hands on: improving the carousel
 7. Functional Programming
     1. What is Functional Programming - done
+    2. Higher-order-functions - done
+    3. Preventing objects from mutating - done
+    4. Preventing arrays from mutating - done
-    2. Declarative vs Imperative programming - done
+    5. Declarative vs Imperative programming - done
-    3. Higher-order-functions - done
+    6. Composing functions - done
-    4. Functional objects (Object assign, shallow clone, deep clone)
-    5. Functional arrays (filter, map, reduce, rest and spread)
-    6. Call, bind, apply
-    7. Currying and advanced Functional Programming
+    7. Functional arrays methods - done
+    8. Destructuring - done
+    9. Rest and spread - done
 8. Object oriented programming
+    1. Object literal shorthands - done
+    2. Template Strings - done
-    1. What is Object Oriented Programming?
+    3. What is Object Oriented Programming? - done
-    2. This in JavaScript
+    4. This in Javascript - done
+    5. Javascript Classes - done
+    6. Inheritance
+    7. Prototype in Javascript - done
+    8. Inheritance with Prototype - done
+    9. Constructing objects
+    10. Composition and inheritance
-    3. Private and public variables
+    11. Private and public variables (+ Getters and setters)
-    4. JavaScript Prototypes
-    5. Inheritance and mixins
+    12. Call, bind and apply
+    13. OOP Best Practices
 9. Text, Content and Forms
-    1. Template Strings
     2. Getting and setting text and html
     3. Creating HTML Elements
     4. Adding and removing HTML Elements
     5. Form events and methods
-    6. Hands on: building a todo-list
+    6. Hands on: building a tooltip
     7. Hands on: building an autocomplete input
     8. Hands on: building a calculator
-    9. Hands on: building a tooltip
+    9. Hands on: building a todo-list
     10. Hands on: building a Date picker
 10. Asynchronous JavaScript
     1. AJAX, JSON and requests